AhiyaBinal/InspirationalQuotes/ReadMe.md

 #Installation
-To install SwiftLint follow the steps from https://realm.github.io/SwiftLint/
+To install SwiftLint follow the steps from https://realm.github.io/SwiftLint/ To install RxSwift follow the steps from https://github.com/ReactiveX/RxSwift

 #Configuration
 Steps to implement PageViewController , Json Parsing and Share Functionality